Otterhound

 Unique facts and fascinating details

-- Their coat is naturally oily, which helps repel water and dirt.
+- The breed's coat is naturally oily, which helps repel water and dirt during their aquatic pursuits.

 Frequently Asked Questions